NLnetLabs/routinator/source/interactive.rst

 command line via the following subcommands:

 :subcmd:`vrps`
-     Fetches RPKI data and produces a Validated ROA Payload (VRP) list in the specified format.
+     Fetches RPKI data and produces a validated ROA payload (VRP) list in the specified format.

 :subcmd:`validate`